-DeSantis plans to offer $5,000 bonuses to out-of-state police relocating to Florida
+DeSantis says plan to offer $5,000 bonuses to out-of-state police relocating to Florida is not related to vaccine mandates

-"In the next legislative session I'm going to hopefully sign legislation that gives a $5,000 bonus to any out-of-state law enforcement that relocates in Florida," DeSantis said Sunday on Fox News "Sunday Morning Futures."
+Police unions from Seattle to Chicago to Baltimore have all resisted vaccine mandates or the required reporting of vaccine status.
+Some unionized firefighters and other city employees are also opposed to mandates.

-"So NYPD, Minneapolis, Seattle, if you're not being treated well, we'll treat you better here.
-You can fill important needs for us and we will compensate you as a result."
+DeSantis discussed his bonus proposal Sunday on Fox News "Sunday Morning Futures," saying he planned to sign the legislation during a special session of the legislature.

-DeSantis announced last week he is planning to call the state legislature back for a special session aimed at adding "protections" for Floridians from federal vaccine mandates.
+DeSantis announced last week he was calling the legislature back because he wanted to add more "protections" for Floridians from federal vaccine mandates.

 "We're going to have a special session and we're going to say nobody should lose their job based off these injections.
 It's a choice you can make but we want to make sure we are protecting your jobs and your livelihood," DeSantis said.